Bira/octopus-carnival/_drafts/lphr-scene-13.md

 ## Turns 9-10

 Raul surrenders and begs for his life.
-After some discussion, they end up accepting it.
+After some discussion, during which Rosalia uses her Healing Gem on Jania, they end up accepting the surrender.
 None of them like Asmodeans very much but they also don't like killing surrendered opponents.
 The party strips him of his gear and possessions, which include a magic mace and a magical suit of armor, a gold unholy symbol, a bag of gems, and the ancient book he was studying in his office at Area E10.

 The party ends up locking Raul in the office, after checking that he can't escape through the boarded-up window.
 His gear and treasure they store behind the counter here, to take home later.

 No one picks up his armor or weapons right now, as they don't want to use gear festooned with Asmodean marks.
-They're going to stash them in Area E9 for now and "clean" them later, after they're done with this place.
+They're going to stash them in Area E9 for retrieval and "cleaning" after they're done with this place.

+## Turn 11

+Once again ready to proceed, the party returns to Area E6, where Urist uses the secret combination on the mechanism disguised by Aroden's statue and opens up the stairs to the Many Steps Monastery.

+This concludes this level of the dungeon, and this scene of the adventure.
+We'll make a new one in our next post.

 # [Player] Loot Tally